Semantic-Based Few-Shot Learning by Interactive Psychometric Testing: Semantic-Based Few-Shot Learning

-After fine-tuning the SRN network with 3-AFC tests from $C_{base}$, we could extract visual features for image samples from $C_{novel}$ using this network and apply the nearest neighbor search method for SFSL inference.

-Specifically, for each query image in a SFSL task, we compute its normalized euclidean distance to each support image, find the support image with the smallest distance, and assign the query a class by these two samples' shared higher-level concept.
+After fine-tuning our proposed network with 3-AFC tests from $C_{base}$, we could extract visual features for image samples from $C_{novel}$ using this network and apply the nearest neighbor search method for semantic-based few-shot learning prediction.
+Specifically, for a query image in a task, we compute its normalized Euclidean distance to each support sample and find the nearest one, which is the predicted most semantically similar image to the query when considering a higher-level concept.